vand458/strangerThingsInRTP/README.md

 The last detail is the most important...
 We want you to have fun with it!
 We want to see your personality in the code, UI/UX, and the little things you do to make this simple content come to life.

-### Submission Requirements
-Post your solution to a public repository on [Github](https://github.com/).
-Send the repository URL back to the same person who sent you these instructions.

-### Questions?
-If there's anything that's unclear or if you just have a general question, we're just an email away! :)

 -------------------------------
 notes
 -------------------------------
-TODO items
+TODO

-- responsive
+- fix a Cross-Origin Read Blocking (CORB) for embeded error

 ENHANCEMENT items

-- fix a Cross-Origin Read Blocking (CORB) for embeded error and add trailers
+- add trailers
 - adding snippets with screenshots
 - freeze menu when scrolling
 - search box
 - add google translate button
 - back to top link
+- move navigation to bottom for small size screen